 our history

 We are members of the Wampanoag Nation.
 Our homelands range from the Plymouth (Plimoth Colony) areas to the upper parts of Cape Cod (Bourne, Sandwich and Plymouth / Barnstable County).
-We have been here for thousands of years.
-We have fished these waters, cultivated these lands and raised our children here.
+Since time immemorial we have fished these waters, cultivated these lands and raised our children here.
 We have been known over the years by many names…Patuxet, Herring Pond/Pondville, Manomet, Comassakumkanit and The Praying Indians on old English maps.
-But we are presently known today as the Herring Pond Wampanoag Tribe.
-We are the Plymouth tribe of Indians!
+But we are still known today as the Herring Pond Wampanoag Tribe.
+We are the Plymouth Tribe of Indians!

 leadership